The Fourth Alabama Painting by Don Troiani

 Winchester, Frederick County, to Romney, Hampshire County, Virginia, Companies A & B (1st), 18-19 June, 1861: The 7th Virginia Cavalry, Companies A and B (1st), under the command of Colonel A W McDonald, Sr., Provisional Army of Virginia, were ordered proceed by the Northwestern Turnpike to Romney, Hampshire County, Virginia, in the morning on 18 June, 1861, and arrived via Hanging Rock, Hampshire County, Virginia, on 19 June, 1861.

-Note: The 7th Virginia Cavalry, Company A, under the command of Captain T Ashby, was stationed at Camp Washington, Washington Bottom farm/ Ridgedale, on South Branch Potomac River, six miles north of Romney, Hampshire County, Virginia, and Company B (1st), under the command of Colonel A W McDonald, Sr., at Romney, Hampshire County, Virginia, on 19 June, 1861.
+Note: The 7th Virginia Cavalry, Company A, under the command of Captain T Ashby, was stationed at Camp Washington, Washington Bottom farm/ Ridgedale, on South Branch Potomac River, six miles south of Romney, Hampshire County, Virginia, and Company B (1st), under the command of Colonel A W McDonald, Sr., at Romney, Hampshire County, Virginia, on 19 June, 1861.

 Park's Valley, two & a half miles west of Capon Bridge, to Romney, Hampshire County, Virginia, Company F, 19 June, 1861: The Hampshire Riflemen was ordered to proceed by the Northwestern Turnpike to Romney, Hampshire County, Virginia, in the morning on 19 June, 1861, and was accompanied by the Potomac Guards and the Independent/ Hardy Greys.
 The company arrived at Romney, Hampshire County, Virginia, at 3 PM on 19 June, 1861, and was assigned to Lee's Battalion Infantry, under the command of Captain W H F Lee, infantry, Provisional Army of Virginia, between 19 and 21 June, 1861 (See the 33rd Virginia Infantry).